Human trafficking in Uzbekistan

 Uzbekistan is a source country for women and girls who are trafficked to the United Arab Emirates (U.A.E.), Kazakhstan, Russia, Thailand, Turkey, India, Indonesia, Israel, Malaysia, South Korea, Japan and Costa Rica for the purpose of commercial sexual exploitation.
 Men are trafficked to Kazakhstan and Russia for purposes of forced labor in the construction, cotton and tobacco industries.
 Men and women are also trafficked internally for the purposes of domestic servitude, forced labor in the agricultural and construction industries, and for commercial sexual exploitation.
 Many school-age children are forced to work in the cotton harvest each year.

+In 2008 the government did not take steps to end forced child labor, during the annual cotton harvest.
+However, in March 2008 Uzbekistan adopted ILO Conventions 138 (on minimum age of employment) and 182 (on elimination of the worst forms of child labor) and is working with ILO on implementation.
+The Government of Uzbekistan also demonstrated its increasing commitment to combat trafficking in March 2008, by adopting a comprehensive anti-trafficking law.
+The law establishes a coordination mechanism for government ministries, responsible for various anti-trafficking efforts.
+The law promises that state funding will be used to provide victim protection and assistance, ensuring that victims will not be punished for acts committed as a result of being trafficked.

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.